-To create jobs with one or more reports to run once or on a repeating cycle with the presentation reports scheduling feature.
-See Scheduling presentation reports, page 99.
+You can also create jobs with one or more reports and schedule them to run once or on a repeating cycle (see Scheduling presentation reports, page 106).

 - 1. On the Presentation Reports page, highlight a report in the Report Catalog tree, and then click Run. - 2.
 Select the Start date and End date for the report data. - 3.
 Select an Output format for the report.